Chapter 3.124 Portland Bureau of Emergency Management

 3.124.040 Organization.

-1. The Portland Bureau of Emergency Management shall consist of the Director and such other employees as the Council may provide.
-The Director shall be immediately responsible to the Mayor or its commissioner-in-charge if other than the Mayor, and, thereafter, to the City Council.
+The Portland Bureau of Emergency Management will consist of the Director and such other positions as the Council may provide.
+The Director will be immediately responsible to the City Administrator.

 3.124.050 Director's Powers and Duties.

-3. B. Serve as principal strategic advisor to the Mayor concerning emergency management;
+2. B. Serve as principal strategic advisor to the Mayor and City Administrator concerning emergency management;

-7. F. Maintain records documenting compliance with requirements of federal and state emergency management programs, including NIMS.
-When a bureau other than PBEM possesses such records, the bureau shall immediately produce them upon the request of the Director;
+6. F. Maintain records documenting compliance with requirements of federal and state emergency management programs, including NIMS.
+When a bureau other than PBEM possesses such records, the bureau will immediately produce them upon the request of the Director;

 3.124.060 Staff and Delegation.